itujono/interactive/README.md

 # Interactive Scene Controller

 A real-time interactive scene controller built with Next.js and Bun, featuring WebSocket communication between control and display interfaces.
+Providing your name and your country input will display it on the screen real-time.

 ## Tech Stack